kbparagua/js-crash-course/01_functions.md

 alert(name); // ReferenceError: name is not defined.
 ```

-Ideally, we can also remove the function name since we don't really need to call that function again.
+Ideally, the function name can be removed since it will not be called again.

 ```js
 // Create and execute function.